arampacha/CLIP-rsicd/README.md

 The Remote Sensing Image Caption Dataset ([RSICD](https://github.com/201528014227051/RSICD_optimal)) is a collection of about 10,000 images collected from Google Earth, Baidu Map, MapABC, and Tianditu and provided to the research community for advancement of remote sensing captioning via [Exploring Models and Data for Remote Sensing Image Caption Generation](https://arxiv.org/abs/1712.07835) (Lu et al, 2017).
 The images are provided as (224, 224) RGB images at various resolutions.
 Each image has upto 5 captions associated with it.

+The [UCM dataset](https://mega.nz/folder/wCpSzSoS#RXzIlrv--TDt3ENZdKN8JA) is based on the UC Merced Land Use Dataset.
+It consists of 2100 images belonging to 21 classes (100 images per class).
+The dataset provides 5 captions for each image.
+The images are (256, 256) RGB images with pixel resolution of 0.3048m.

+The [Sydney dataset](https://mega.nz/folder/pG4yTYYA#4c4buNFLibryZnlujsrwEQ) contains images of Sydney, Australia from Google Earth.
+The dataset consists of 613 images belonging to 7 classes.
+Images are (500, 500) RGB images with pixel resolution 0.5m.
+The dataset provides 5 captions for each image.

 ### Augmentation Strategy

 Because our dataset was fairly small, we used both image augmentation and text augmentation to regularize our dataset and prevent overfitting.